-- Reserves alternate rides and cannot ride in more than 5 heats each - A reserve takes the place of excluded riders of 2 minutes violations or touches the tapes in heats only. - Reserves participate for prize money only and do not earn points or advance to "earned races", i.e. Semis or finals.
+- Reserves alternate rides and cannot ride in more than 5 heats each. - A reserve takes the place of excluded riders of 2 minutes violations or touches the tapes in heats only. - Reserves participate for prize money only and do not earn points or advance to "earned races", i.e. semis or finals.

-For a Championship 16-rider format, 20 heats plus 2 Semi-Finals and Final will be run with scoring on a 3-2-1-0 basis.
+For a Championship 16-rider format, 20 heats plus two semi-finals and final will be run with scoring on a 3-2-1-0 basis.

 Riders must finish a heat to receive points.
-Lapped riders are disqualified from that heat and receive no points.
+Lapped riders are disgualified from that heat and receive no points.

-Results from the 20 heats are used to advance riders to Semi-Finals.
+Results from the 20 heats are used to advance riders to semi-finals.
 The Championship 16-rider, 20-heat format: